FantasticFiasco/web-server-tech-benchmark/README.md

 ## Contacts Benchmark

-Routes describe a standard CRUD application that stores its state in a PostgreSQL database.
+Routes describing a standard CRUD application that stores its state in a PostgreSQL database.
 This benchmark is focused on database operations, and highlights the latency penalties associated with using a database.

 ![Contacts benchmark UML](https://g.gravizo.com/source/custom_contacts_uml?https%3A%2F%2Fraw.githubusercontent.com%2FFantasticFiasco%2Fweb-server-tech-benchmark%2Fmaster%2Fdesign%2FUML.md)